 People who want their film literal have a difficult time with the ambiguities Kubrick presents throughout his films, and no less so than with the happenings of Eyes Wide Shut.
 They want it all to be real.
 If there are suggestions of dream-time then they want it all to be dream with a definite entrance point from real life and a definitive gate back into real life.
 And this despite the fact that Kubrick holds true to Schnitzler’s insistence that no dream is ever just a dream, just as what we observe in “real” life doesn’t begin to describe the whole person.

 First and foremost, it is underworld territory, the world of the dead, from which we are normally separated by a seeming opaque wall beyond which we can’t see.
-Kubrick’s Eyes Wide Shut mildly resembles Dante’s layers of hell in the manner in which he takes us ever deeper into the underworld until finally we have a distinct separation during Bill’s trip to Somerton in the taxi.
+Kubrick’s Eyes Wide Shut takes us ever deeper into the underworld until finally we have a distinct separation during Bill’s trip to Somerton in the taxi.
 When we see the “Happy Holiday” sign over the highway, there is in the background what had struck me as a funeral home, and I was eventually able to find and place that scene as showing the Oyster Bay funeral home.
-After this, the deciduous trees are replaced with evergreens, just as the Overlook Hotel in its evergreen territory is in the same realm, as is the Enchanted Hunter Lodge in Lolita.
+After this, the deciduous trees are replaced with evergreens, just as the Overlook Hotel in its evergreen territory is in the same realm, as is the Enchanted Hunters Lodge in Lolita.
 Wolfgang Glück’s Traumnovelle also takes Fridolin into the underworld in a very apparent way with his following to the masked ball the hearse in which rides the pianist, Nachtigall.
 After his confrontation at the masked ball, Fridolin is forced to take the same hearse home, rather than the coach in which he arrived, and during that trip he comes to feel as though he is dead and fights the walls of the hearse as if it is his coffin.

 Many who are reading this are probably already aware of the identity confusion at the masked ball in Eyes Wide Shut.
 Who is the masked woman who redeems Bill?
 Was it Mandy, the model/prostitute?
 Some even believe that Alice is physically at the masked ball as signified by her relation of the dream in which she has sex with multiple men, and the opening shot of the film in which she slips out of a revealing black dress under which she wears nothing.
 But there is no “literally” here, and Wolfgang Glück’s Traumnovelle reveals this through the participants at the masked ball almost all resembling one another.

-Fridolin resembles all the men at the masked ball, who have reddish hair cut in usually a similar style and all have his red mustache, though lacking the beard.
+Fridolin resembles all the men at the masked ball, who have reddish hair cut in usually a similar style and all have his red mustache.

-The cowls and masks, of course, not only hide identity but give a universality of appearance.
+The cowls and masks not only hide identity but give a universality of appearance.

 In Wolfgang Glück’s Traumnovelle, Fridolin’s wife is shown to be definitely at the ball.
 In the below shot we see her in her discussion with Fridolin on sexual desire.

 Then we are given a glimpse of her at the masked ball.
 And yet she is *not* there at all.
+Fridolin doesn't recognize this woman, but is powerfully attracted to her.
 This is an underworld experience.
 And it is also Fridolin’s seeking out Albertine in every woman he has ever loved.

 Bill, in Eyes Wide Shut, meets at the costume shop a girl who is hinted at being prostituted by her father.
 In the book, she is a Pierrette, a female Pierrot.
 Glück keeps her a Pierrette, a clown, in his Traumnovelle, but he also has her pirouetting as she walks, constantly turning in circles, so that he seems to be conflating the pirouetting with the idea of Pierrette perhaps through phonetic similarity.